gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 It can be tedious creating the multitude of icon sizes required by different devices and browsers.
 This plugin includes code to auto-generate smaller icons from a larger src image.

-There are three modes in which icon generation can function: manual, hybrid, and auto.
+There are three modes in which icon generation can function: automatic, hybrid, and manual.
 These three modes are explained below.
 Icon generation functions differently depending on which of the three you choose.

 ### Automatic mode